You are here

 - Offers a marketing advantage ("We use Editors Canada-certified editors, who are masters of their craft")

-If you supervise in-house editors, Editors Canada certification:
+If you supervise in-house editors, Editors Canada's professional certification:

 - Ensures that your employees meet industry standards for high quality of work